 In 1998, EPA published a Numeric Nutrient Strategy describing the approach the Agency would follow to develop nutrient information and work with the states and tribes to help them adopt numeric nutrient criteria into their water quality standards.

-In 2001, EPA wrote a memo to states and authorized tribes that provided additional guidance for developing nutrient criteria plans and describing the role of the plans, the flexibility available to states and tribes, and EPA’s expectations for the time frame in which states and tribes should develop a plan and adopt nutrient criteria into their water quality standards.
+In 2001, EPA issued a memorandum to states and authorized tribes that provided additional guidance for developing nutrient criteria plans and describing the role of the plans, the flexibility available to states and tribes, and EPA’s expectations for the time frame in which states and tribes should develop a plan and adopt nutrient criteria into their water quality standards.

-- Development and Adoption of Nutrient Criteria into Water Quality Standards (November 2001 EPA Memo) (PDF) (21 pp, 67 K)
+- Development and Adoption of Nutrient Criteria into Water Quality Standards (November 2001 EPA Memorandum) (pdf)

-Then, in 2007, EPA published a memo providing a national update on the development of numeric nutrient water quality standards and described EPA’s commitment to accelerating the pace of state and tribal progress.
+Then, in 2007, EPA issued a memorandum providing a national update on the development of numeric nutrient water quality standards and described EPA’s commitment to accelerating the pace of state and tribal progress.

 In 2011, EPA published a comprehensive memorandum reaffirming its commitment to partnering with states and stakeholders to address nitrogen and phosphorus pollution.
 This memorandum presents a framework that states can use to reduce nitrogen and phosphorus pollution while developing numeric criteria.